Shanghai Pilot FTZ Expansion: Why Foreign Investors Should Pay Attention

 Besides this, Lingang New Area is also rolling out beneficial policies in key areas like international transportation, international internet data flow, credit classification management, among others.

 Detailed implementation rules from the local government are expected to come soon.

 In-area enterprises are advised to pay attention to new developments, such as the application of incentives and implementation of future policies.

 Then they can consider the adjustment of the operation mode, group structure, financing arrangement, and personnel arrangement to benefit from the preferential treatment to the greatest extent.

 Enterprises in the field of high-tech R&D and in key industries, such as integrated circuits, artificial intelligence (AI), bio-pharmaceutical, and civil aviation, may consider these factors when assessing the feasibility of factory relocation and managing supply chain arrangements.

 Consulting local experts is thus recommended as it would enable such enterprises to access on-the-ground information besides establishing contact with relevant officials and regulatory bodies.

-(Editor’s Note: This article was originally published on August 13, 2019 and has been updated to include new developments.)
+(Editor’s Note: This article was originally published on August 13, 2019.
+It was last updated August 20, 2019 to include new developments.)